-A lot has happened during this nine-year intensive process, much of which I write about in Red Hot and Holy: A Heretic’s Love Story - where I remembered and reclaimed Who I Am as a Distinct Divine Red Soul, and in Redvelations: A Soul’s Journey to Becoming Human - where I remembered and reclaimed the forgotten daughter of Jesus and Magdalene as the lost part of my own human soul.
+A lot has happened during this decade-long intensive process, much of which I write about in Red Hot and Holy: A Heretic’s Love Story - where I remembered and reclaimed Who I Am as a Distinct Divine Red Soul, and in Redvelations: A Soul’s Journey to Becoming Human - where I remembered and reclaimed the forgotten daughter of Jesus and Magdalene as the lost part of my own human soul.

 If your eyebrows have raised or you want to close this web page now, I understand.
 I have no interest in convincing or converting, and you are welcome to interpret my experiences however you wish.
 What’s more important than believing in my Soul’s reality is getting up close and personal with your Soul’s reality and doing whatever it takes to bring all of you Home.